athaderm/Excel_Analysis_project/README.md

 <h2 align="center">Project overview</h2>

-- The Dataset contains Pizza restaurant information from 2015 and it was found in Kaggle
+- The Dataset contains information from a Pizza restaurant and it was found in Kaggle.
-- Excel was used for this project
+- MS Excel was used for this project.
-- The Dataset contains 48.621 records
+- The Dataset contains 48.621 records.
-- The Dataset was checked for missing values and duplicates
+- The Dataset was checked for missing values and duplicates.
-- The project contains some simple formulas, pivot tables, visualizations  and a dashboard
+- The project contains simple formulas, pivot tables, visualizations  and a dashboard.

 <br>

 <h2 align="center">Objectives</h2>

-The primary goal was to provide some insights, to the pizza restaurant manangers, in order to improve the restaurant's operations.
+The primary goal was to provide some insights, to the pizza restaurant mananger, in order to improve the restaurant's operations.

 Some questions that were asked:
 - What days and times do we tend to be busiest?